jordmax12/jordmax12/README.md

 ### Hi there 👋

-I'm a Lead Software Engineer with extensive experience in building high-quality software, leveraging modern cloud architecture, and promoting sustainable software engineering methodologies.
+I am currently working @ [Feastables](https://feastables.com) as a Lead Software engineer.
+I build high-quality software while leveraging AWS serverless technologies and promoting sustainable software engineering methodologies.
 Specializing in designing and implementing Microservices, Event-Driven Architecture, and APIs using Node.js, AWS, and Serverless Framework.

+I'm a Lead Software Engineer with extensive experience in

 ---